Frequently Asked Questions

 "How do I book a ticket?"

 You can book your ticket here.
-Maximum of two tickets per booking.
 You will be asked to select a date, arrival time and ticket type.
-We can accommodate groups of up to six, but these need to be booked via email@example.com
+The number of tickets per timed slot is SIX.
+We can accommodate larger groups on request - firstname.lastname@example.org

 "What will you do with my booking details?"

 In line with guidance issued by the government, we will keep your details for 21 days.

 We will only share them with NHS Test and Trace, if asked, in the event of a fellow visitor testing positive for coronavirus.
 After 21 days we will delete/destroy your details.
 It will not be used for marketing or other purposes.

 Yes, those unable to book online can call the Museum on 01380 727369 to book a ticket.
 Leave a message on our answerphone and we will be in touch as soon as we can.

 Yes, but we cannot guarantee entry if all the available tickets have been sold.
 This applies to members and volunteers as well as general visitors.

 "I am a Wiltshire Museum (WANHS) or volunteer.
 Do I still need to book?"